eclipse-hono/hono/site/documentation/content/admin-guide/kura-adapter-config.md

 The connection to the Device Registration Service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_REGISTRATION`.

-The adapter caches responses for the *assert Device Registration* operation until the returned assertion tokens expire.
-This greatly reduces load on the Device Registration service.
+The adapter caches the responses from the service according to the *cache directive* included in the response.
+If the response doesn't contain a *cache directive* no data will be cached.

 ## Credentials Service Connection Configuration

-The adapter requires a connection to an implementation of Hono's [Credentials API]({{< ref "Credentials-API.md" >}}) in order to retrieve credentials stored for devices that need to be authenticated.
+The adapter requires a connection to an implementation of Hono's [Credentials API]({{< ref "Credentials-API.md" >}}) in order to retrieve credentials stored for devices that needs to be authenticated.
+During connection establishment, the adapter uses the Credentials API to retrieve the credentials on record for the device and matches that with the credentials provided by a device.

 The connection to the Credentials Service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_CREDENTIALS`.

+The adapter caches the responses from the service according to the *cache directive* included in the response.
+If the response doesn't contain a *cache directive* no data will be cached.

+## Device Connection Service Connection Configuration

+The adapter requires a connection to an implementation of Hono's [Device Connection API]({{< relref "Device-Connection-API.md" >}}) in order to determine the gateway that a device is connected via to a protocol adapter.
+This information is required in order to forward commands issued by applications to the protocol adapter instance that the gateway is connected to.

+The connection to the Device Connection service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_DEVCON`.

-Responses of the Credentials Service are currently not cached, so the cache properties can be ignored.
+Responses from the Device Connection service are never cached, so the properties for configuring the cache are ignored.

 ## Metrics Configuration